Senior-Pomidorr/Git-commands/README.md

 # Git Commands

-…Create a new repository on the command line
+Create a new repository on the command line
 -------------------------
 * git init
 * git add README.md